 (c) Shall be eligible to have a Member Representative elected to the Executive Board with all rights and privileges of a member of the Executive Board.

-(d) May send Observers to the Annual Meeting of Members and the Scientific Board of the Alliance, subject to space limitations.
+(d) May send Observers to the Annual Meetings of Members and the Scientific Board of the Alliance, subject to space limitations.

 (e) Should participate in at least one substantive activity of the Alliance, such as an elected position, Technical Committee, Sub‐Committee, or Working Group through its Member Representative or other employees.